-- 1. Pending budget approval, institute travel allowances, interns are granted a travel stipend to be used for one professional conference or training per year.
+- 1. Pending budget approval, institute travel allowances, approval from clinic and training directors, and within the limits of infection control guidelines, interns are granted a travel stipend to be used for one professional conference or training per year.
 The amount of the travel stipend will be determined each year by the Training Committee.
 The travel stipend is dependent upon the availability of departmental funds within the fiscal year.
 The department director will determine if sufficient funds are available to grant travel stipends. - 2.
 An intern will be reimbursed up to the allotted amount, with any expenses above this stipend to be paid for by the intern.
 In the event that the intern received a travel advance and final expenses totaled less than the travel advance, the intern will be required to return the difference. - 3.
 Any amount of the stipend that is NOT used for the one conference is considered void and is unavailable for additional conferences or trainings. - 4.
 Travel stipends must be approved in advance by the supervisor.
 Any forms required for reimbursement, such as the Travel Expense Report and Request for Travel Advance forms, will go directly to the Supervisor.
 Interns should read and follow the guidelines for Travel Reimbursement prior to incurring any expenses. - 5.
 Request for time off must be approved by the intern's supervisor on which the intern is serving at the time of the conference.
 Requests for time off should conform to the guidelines of the Doctoral Intern Leave Policy.